fabiorenatodealmeida/git/Workflow-for-private.md

    git switch <working-branch>
    ```

-5. Now you can work on the project (add files, edit content, make commits), and eventually, go back to the GitHub website to discuss the issue with the maintainer and other contributors.
+5. Now you can work on the project (add files, edit content, make commits), and eventually, go back to the GitHub website project to discuss the issue with the maintainer and other contributors.
 Stay on this step as long as you want to.

 6. As soon as you are ready to share your work, send your commits to the remote server.